easterwoods/Getting-Cleaning-Data-Project/codebook.md

 6. Changes "activity" column to show actual activity name based on numerical designation.
 7. Groups data by subject, then activity.
 8. Summarizes the table, and applies the mean function to provide the means of each of the 79 measurements, for the 30 subjects, and 6 different activities.
-9. Writes an output csv file called "tidy_data.csv" to the working directory.
+9. Writes an output txt file called "tidy_data.txt" to the working directory.

 The data for this project was obtained here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.